There has been an evident upward surge in the popularity of fruit based beers over the past decade, and this trend does not appear to be slowing down.

-If one or some of your berries start to turn moldy this poses a great risk on spreading to the rest of your stock.
+If one or some of your berries start to turn mouldy this poses a great risk on spreading to the rest of your stock.

 Firstly, go through your berries and remove any debris such as dirt, bugs, and twigs…

-Also search for those berries that are starting to mold and any berries that you accidently picked and may not be ripe enough yet.
+Also search for berries with mold and any berries you accidentally picked and may not be ripe enough yet.

 Once you’ve sifted through your berries and are happy with them, wash them with cool water.